 People often ask, "Is there a Peter Baker?" or "Who is Peter Baker?"

-Answering the first question is straight forward - yes, Peter Baker is very much a real person and is still actively involved in the business.
+Answering the first question is straight forward - yes, Peter Baker is very much a real person.
 However, the second question takes more explanation.

 Peter was born to Bill and Lucy Baker in Wellington in 1949.

 Through his early years he spent a lot of time with his father, who had over forty years in the transport industry.
 In fact, Bill was the proud owner of three trucks and was a partner in Wellington-based, Kiwi Calltainers.
 Peter would often accompany his father on his journeys between the wharfs, warehouses and Wellington suburbs (Peter is pictured below third child from left with Bill's hands on his shoulders).